Jagoancoin-Team/IceCreamSwap/doc/Info.md

 # Documentation: Info

-A brief overview how Info part of IceCreamSwap website works.
+A brief overview how Info part of DynastySwap website works.

 ## Code structure